 What Is Bullet Journal Index?

-Index is basically a content table.
+The index is basically a content table.
 It’s a list of information you have in your Bullet Journal and pages where you can find it.
 The only big difference is that you don’t have to write your content in a linear way.

-To create an index page you basically just need a few free pages at the beginning of your journal and numbered pages.
+To create an index page, you basically just need a few free pages at the beginning of your journal and numbered pages.
 Some notebooks, like Leuchtturm1917 or Scribbles That Matter already have pre-made index pages.

-I personally love to design it all by myself, according to what I need from an index page, so I definitely prefer a journal with empty pages.
+I love to design it all by myself, according to what I need from an index page, so I definitely prefer a journal with empty pages.
 But if you decide to use an index, you better make sure that your pages are numbered.
-In my first journal I had an index but I had to number each page myself, and it was pretty difficult.
+In my first journal, I had an index but I had to number each page myself, and it was pretty difficult.

 Before you make any decisions on your notebook, however, let’s talk about why you need an index and why you might not need one.

 The original concept of the Bullet Journal system is that you fill your journal in a linear way.
 This means that your planning pages can be randomly broken by some notes pages, collections, or lists.
 This would make your journal a total mess, wouldn’t it?

 Well, it wouldn’t!
 Because that’s where the index page comes to the rescue.
 This is basically a roadmap to your journal.